DPlilCoDeR/boilerPlatePhp/readme.md

 gulp
 ```

-If everything went good, the test
+If everything went good, after running ```gulp``` the test suite provided should run two tests in green and keep the
+execution alive watching for change in files.